pwcremin/RNSync/README.md

 ## About

-RNSync is a React Native module that allows you to intereact with your Cloudant or CouchDB database locally on the mobile device and replicate to the remote database when needed.
+RNSync is a React Native module that allows you to work with your Cloudant or CouchDB database locally (on the mobile device) and replicate to the remote database when needed.

 RNSync is a wrapper for [Cloudant Sync](https://github.com/cloudant/CDTDatastore), which simplifies large-scale mobile development by enabling you to create a single database for every user; you simply replicate and sync the copy of this database in Cloudant with a local copy on their phone or tablet.
 This can reduce round-trip database requests with the server.
 If there’s no network connection, the app runs off the database on the device; when the network connection is restored, Cloudant re-syncs the device and server.